The ultimate NC500 itinerary

 Miles: 76

-After brewing up a strong pot of tea on the campfire, head to Duncansby Stacks to watch the birds swoop across the rocks.
-From there, it’s another 40-minute drive to your second stop of the day: the Whaligoe Steps.
-This steep set of stairs was built so visitors can access a natural harbour formed between a couple of sheer cliff walls.
-Brave the entire 365 steps and you’ll definitely deserve a treat in the café once you reach the top.
+After brewing up a strong pot of tea on the campfire, head to Duncansby Stacks to watch seabirds swoop around the bizarre coastal rock formations.
+From there, it’s a 40-minute drive south to your second stop of the day: the Whaligoe Steps.
+This steep set of 365 stone-cut steps was built in c.1792 so local fisherwoman could haul herring catches up from the natural harbour below.

-You’ll camp near the postcard-perfect town of Dornoch for the night.
+You’ll camp near the postcard-perfect town of Dornoch, with its castle and small cathedral, for the night.
 Look out for a beachfront site where you can watch the North Sea waves crash onto the sand from your pitch.

 Day 7: Dornoch to Inverness